Insurance Resources & Calculators

 Free tools built by licensed public adjusters to help you see what your insurance claim is actually worth — not just what your carrier is willing to pay.

 Most policyholders find out how insurance math really works after they've already accepted a lowball settlement.
-Depreciation schedules, Actual Cash Value deductions, coinsurance penalties, proof-of-loss deadlines — these are the levers insurance companies pull to reduce payouts, and almost none of it is explained in plain English on your policy.
+Depreciation schedules, Actual Cash Value deductions, coinsurance penalties, proof-of-loss deadlines, the 17c diminished value formula — these are the levers insurance companies pull to reduce payouts, and almost none of it is explained in plain English on your policy.
 Our calculators were built to close that gap.
 Run the numbers in under a minute, see where your claim stands, and decide from there whether you need a professional to step in.

-Built by licensed public adjusters for homeowners and business owners across Florida, Minnesota, and Wisconsin.
+Built by licensed public adjusters for homeowners, business owners, and drivers across Florida, Minnesota, and Wisconsin.
 No account, no email gate — just the numbers your carrier isn't showing you.

 Florida Hurricane Deductible Calculator